gvwilson/thirdbit/_posts/2007/2007-04-01-knowing-where-you-are.md

 date: 2007-04-01 18:30:21
 year: 2007
 ---
 End-of-the-month report time (while the baby is sleeping).
-Here's what traffic has looked like on the <a href="http://swc.scipy.org">Software Carpentry</a> site since it opened:
+Here's what traffic has looked like on the Software Carpentry site since it opened:

 <img alt="Software Carpentry stats" id="image892" src="{{'/files/2007/04/swc_usage.png' | relative_url}}" />